skoshy/YouTubePlaylistOrganizer/README.md

 # YouTube Playlist Organizer

-Helps you sort playlists on YouTube
+Helps you sort playlists on YouTube.
+Currently, it'll sort the list alphabetically by uploader, then video title.

 ## How do I use it?